-STARKVILLE, Miss. – Four divisions at Mississippi State University (MSU)—the Center for Advanced Vehicular Systems (CAVS), the National Strategic Planning and Analysis Research Center (NSPARC), Bagley College of Engineering, and the MSU Athletics Department—along with The Communiversity at East Mississippi Community College (EMCC)—are once again hosting the Athlete Engineering Summit.
-The two-day event will take place on May 10 and 11 at The Communiversity.
-A free four-hour workshop will be held at The Communiversity of EMCC between noon and 4:00 on May 9, the day before the Summit’s official start.
-Also, a ticketed dinner event will be held at the MSU Baseball stadium the night of the 9th as the Diamond Dawgs take on the Tigers of Memphis.
+STARKVILLE, Miss. – Numerous divisions at Mississippi State University (MSU)—the Office of Research and Economic Development (ORED), the Center for Advanced Vehicular Systems (CAVS), the National Strategic Planning and Analysis Research Center (NSPARC), Bagley College of Engineering, the Department of Kinesiology, the School of Human Sciences, and the MSU Athletics Department—along with numerous other academic institutions—are once again hosting the Athlete Engineering Summit.
+This two-day event will take place on April 16 and 17 at The Mill across from MSU campus.
+A free four-hour workshop will be held at the ORED building (301 Research Blvd, Starkville) between noon and 4:00 on April 15, the day before the Summit’s official start.
+Also, a two free dinner social events will be held at the MSU Football Stadium and the MSU Baseball stadium the night of the 16th as the Diamond Dawgs take on Alcorn State.
 You may choose to sign up for these items on the registration page.
-In addition to these opportunities, there will be a free social event at the MSU football stadium the night of the 10th.

 As Vice President, Corporate Business Development, Wesley Barnett is responsible for the development and growth of Thorne’s Corporate Wellness business.
 He also works closely with the Sports Performance Team to manage the business relationships with Thorne’s Sports Performance Clients, including but not limited to: Olympic Sport Bodies and Organizations and teams as well as athletes at the professional, collegiate and amateur levels.